w3c/ttml2-tests/README.md

 ## Pending Tests

 Tests located in the `pending` directory are under consideration for future addition to the test suite.
 They are not considered part of the formal test suite at this time; furthermore, there is no (fixed) schedule for their addition (or not) to the test suite.

+## Test Annotation Attributes

+In addition to standard, TTML2 defined attributes, each test contains certain tool-specific annotation attributes in a namespace associated with the `ttva` prefix.
+These attributes are used by a certain reference implementation, [TTV](https://github.com/skynav/ttt), to facilitate the testing process.
+Note that TTML2 content processing requires processors to prune (ignore) unrecognized namespace qualified attributes.
+See [Annotations](https://github.com/skynav/ttt/tree/master/ttt-ttv#annotations) for further information on their usage.